-Some of the existing site is unpaved and is a potential source of sediment from storm water runoff.
-Proposed conditions consist of a an addition to an existing church building and parking areas.
+Most of the existing site is unpaved and is a potential source of sediment from storm water runoff.
+Proposed conditions consist of a medical building with parking areas, surface improvements, and underground utilities.

 Potential pollutants and sources, other than sediment, to stormwater runoff: